 - Businesses can take the ERC even if they borrowed PPP funds.
 This change is retroactive for wages paid after March 12, 2020.
 There is a caveat: Businesses may not take a double deduction.
 They may not use the same wages for the ERC as they do for PPP loan forgiveness.

 - The ERC was extended through June 30, 2021.

 - Businesses may use the immediately preceding quarter to determine eligibility.

 This is a summary of many complex provisions that may affect how a business works with other relief programs.
-To make sure you are making the best use of any programs for your business, contact Mark R. Dreher, CPA, Brandon W. Temple, CPA, or Barry S. Graham, CPA.
+To make sure you are making the best use of any programs for your business, contact Mark R. Dreher, CPA or Barry S. Graham, CPA.